ntno/mkdocs-terminal/DEVELOPER_README.md

 ### Make Updates to Theme
 Update files in [terminal/](terminal/).
 You should see changes loaded in [http://0.0.0.0:8080/mkdocs-terminal/](http://0.0.0.0:8080/mkdocs-terminal/).

+- View changes in local server and confirm everything works as expected
+  - confirm images load
+  - confirm links are not broken
+  - confirm existing components/features still work

 ### Add Tests
 Test suite setup is not complete yet.
 See progress on this issue [here](https://github.com/ntno/mkdocs-terminal/issues/13).
 If you have experience creating automated tests for Jinja2 please consider making a contribution!